ry-animal/valkyriefinance/documentation/FOUNDRY_TESTING_SUCCESS.md

 **This represents a major milestone in smart contract development excellence.**

-The Valkryie Finance platform now has:
+The Valkyrie Finance platform now has:

 - **Production-ready smart contracts** with 100% test coverage
 - **Bank-level security** with comprehensive attack prevention